-Currently professor of economics at New York University, Ricardo Lagos joined the Federal Reserve Bank of Minneapolis as a consultant in 2015.
+Currently professor of economics at New York University, Ricardo Lagos joined the Federal Reserve Bank of Minneapolis as a consultant from 2015 to 2017.
 In previous years he worked at the Minneapolis Fed as a visiting scholar and a senior economist.
 He has also been a visiting scholar at the Federal Reserve Banks of Cleveland, New York, Philadelphia, and St. Louis.

 Ricardo received his Ph.D. in economics from the University of Pennsylvania in 1997.
 He has worked as a lecturer (UK equivalent of assistant professor) in the Department of Economics at the London School of Economics, has taught courses in labor and monetary economics at Universidad de Los Andes (Colombia) and the University of Tokyo, and is a regular visiting professor at Universidad Di Tella (Argentina).
 His research interests are in macroeconomics, with emphasis on monetary and labor economics.